Academic Standing

 Academic warning means that a student earned less than a 2.0 GPA during the last term.
 A hold will be placed on a student’s account, meaning that they can’t register for the next term until the hold has been lifted.

-- Meet with an Academic Success Advisor in Student Success and Advising.
+To get your hold lifted, meet with an Advisor in Student Success and Advising.
 In this appointment, the student and advisor will review the academic standing policy, financial aid implications, and discuss a plan for future success.

-- To make an appointment with an Academic Success Advisor, log into the Portal and select the blue WCS button.
+- To make an appointment with an Academic Success Advisor, log into the Portal and select the blue Navigate icon.

-- Select the “Get Advising” button, “Student Success and Advising” for the student service, and “Academic Standing Hold” for appointment reason.
+- Select the “Make an Appointment” button, “Student Success and Advising” for the student service, and “Academic Standing” for appointment reason.

-If a student is on Continued Probation or Academic Probation and earns a term below a 2.0, they will be placed on Academic Suspension.
+If a student is on Academic Improvement or Academic Support and earns a term below a 2.0, they will be placed on Academic Suspension and required to take the term following suspension off from WOU, or Summer and Fall if the suspension takes place at the conclusion of Spring term.

 To return to WOU after one term off: